Free personalized radio that

 During the break, Haines went on an extended vacation in Argentina and made guest appearances on albums by the Stills and Jason Collett, in addition to releasing two records with her solo project Emily Haines & the Soft Skeleton.
 Scott-Key and Winstead moved to Oakland, California, and formed the band Bang Lime.
 Shaw headed back to Toronto and opened a recording facility, Giant Studio.
 A revised edition of Grow Up and Blow Away received a belated release in 2007, and Metric regrouped one year later, after Haines decided she'd had enough of the downbeat music she'd composed with the Soft Skeleton.
 Now based in Toronto once again, the group began working on a new album, Fantasies, which was self-released internationally in April 2009 following a drawn-out negotiation with Last Gang Records, who agreed to release the band from its roster.
 Fantasies became the group's most successful album to date, selling 250,000 albums in less than a year, going platinum in Canada, and spawning a Top 20 single on the American rock charts without the benefit of a label.
 The album's success led to them winning 2010 Juno Awards for Band of the Year and Alternative Album of the Year.

 They also made a splash in the world of cinema, scoring a prime spot on the Grammy-nominated soundtrack to The Twilight Saga: Eclipse with the theme song "Eclipse (All Yours)" and contributing a song (the unreleased track "Black Sheep") to Scott Pilgrim vs. the World.
 Pilgrim creator Bryan Lee O'Malley actually took inspiration from Haines and Metric when creating the character Envy Adams in the books; in the film she and her band the Clash at Demonhead (with actress Brie Larson singing over the original backing track) play "Black Sheep."
 In 2011, the band teamed with Academy Award-winning film composer Howard Shore on the soundtrack for David Cronenberg's adaptation of the Don DeLillo novel Cosmopolis.
 The movie premiered at the 2012 Cannes Film Festival, right around the time the group's fifth album, Synthetica, was released on the Mom & Pop Music label.
 It became their first album to hit the Top 50 in the U.S., all the way at number 12, and climbed to number two in Canada.
 During a scheduled break that followed touring, Haines began writing on acoustic guitar while on retreat in Nicaragua, while Shaw worked mostly with his synth in Toronto.
-They came together at the Adam Yauch-founded Oscilloscope Labs to weave the LP Pagans in Vegas, which tipped its hat to post-punk influences like Depeche Mode and Joy Division.
-It was expected in September 2015. ~ Mark Deming
+They came together at the Adam Yauch-founded Oscilloscope Labs to record the LP Pagans in Vegas, which was released in September of 2015. ~ Mark Deming